josemguerra/quiz-app/README.md

 - [JAVASCRIPT](https://www.w3schools.com/js/default.asp)
   - This project uses javascript language add interactivity the website.
 - [Github](https://github.com/)
-  - GithHub is the site used to store the source code for the Website.
+  - GitHub is the site used to store the source code for the Website.
 - [Git](https://git-scm.com/)
   - Git is the  version control software used to commit and push code to the GitHub repository where the source code is stored.
 - [Visual Studio Code](https://code.visualstudio.com/)